CoLRev-Environment/colrev/README.md

 - Logger (report vs tool/extension)
     - logg infos that are helpful to examine and validate the process to review_template_report logger.
     - logg infos on the progress to the review_template logger. keep the output relatively short, allowing users to see the progress and judge whether any errors occurred
-- PDF paths should be relative to the git repositoriy (if PDFs are not versioend in git, this can be accomplished through ignored paths or symlinked directories)
+- PDF paths should be relative to the git repository (if PDFs are not versioned in git, this can be accomplished through ignored paths or symlinked directories)
 - Commit message: link to docs with debugging-instructions
 - Instead of throwing the raw build output at the user and telling them to figure it out, we detect the underlying cause, if we can, and provide them with a short, but descriptive failure message, with links to the relevant documentation.